|

 pets?
 Since February is National Pet Dental Health Month, we will

-discuss how all the above may be holistically related to bad Doggy bad breath
+discuss how all the above may be holistically related to bad teeth.

 is not normal.
 It could be a sign your dog has periodontal disease.
 Some